 It is close to CanJam Singapore and most companies attending are being rather prolific in their product launch announcements.
-Not least Effect Audio who have had not 1 but 2 product launches in the last 3 months with the Leonidas 2 Octa flagship and now, the Cleopatra.
+Not least Effect Audio has had not 1 but 2 product launches in the last 3 months with the Leonidas 2 Octa flagship and now, the Cleopatra.

 The Cleopatra is priced at $699 and is the third cable entry in Effect Audio’s Heritage Series alongside the Lionheart and Leonidas II.
 The positioning is ahead of Lionheart and one step behind Leonidas II, so call it the mid-ranker if you will and the price fully reflects that position.

 For those who prefer the 8-wire, this is also the first time EA has launched the 8-wire version of a new product line at the same time as the 4-wire.
 If you are interested in the Cleopatra Octa then you can order that version for $1499.
 (Our review is on the 4-wire version)

 For those who are not aware, the Heritage Series is where Effect Audio engineers are “on the edge’ so to speak.
 In short, they take a few risks, try something new and bring out a product that they think is genuinely unique as well as groundbreaking in the cable industry.
 Kind of their ‘blue sky’ thinking line-up.

 For cables that are designed with tried and tested methodologies, they have the Premium series which starts at around $149 for the Ares II all the way up to $999 for their gold-plated OCC silver wire Mars.